updated regularly

-And tossed onto the compost heap of experience,
+Tossed to the compost of experience,

 As already used by millions in business: The 12 principles of agile were created by a group of software engineers frustrated at the awful, so called "waterfall" method of trying to deliver software solutions.

-I will show you how to effectively apply the principles of agile to relationships.
+We will show you how to effectively apply the principles of agile to relationships.

 No one knows where a relationship will go and making one big change at a time is dangerous.

 Break big changes down into reasonable, small steps or "stories" that can easily be prioritised and tested to see whether they work.
 Shared Google Keep notes are really good for this.
 Each story has an author and success criteria so go away and write a bunch - as many as you can think of.
-Write a headline for each story using this template: "As a <role> i need <action>, so that <justification>".
+Write a headline for each story using this template: "As a <role> I want <action>, so that <justification>".

-You all get together and discuss and clarify everyone's stories then give each a success test such as "I'll feel more amorous" a priority such as 1 (scale 1-5) and an effort rating such as 2.
+You get together and discuss and clarify everyone's stories then give each a success test such as "I'll feel more amorous" a priority such as 1 (scale 1-5) and an effort rating such as 2.
 Agree the tasks that need doing such as "find something to do, organise it, let everyone know the date and time" and assign them.
 Agree when you need to get together to review what happened and the total "effort" reasonable.
 Pick stories from top priority downwards until you have got that total effort.
 Ignore the other stories for now.

 The sooner you try a story out, the sooner you can find out whether it is worth keeping and building on or discarding as a valuable lesson learnt.